The Foolproof Guide for your First Ladakh Motorcycle Tour.

 Ok, I know what’s your case.

-Despite digging into the wealth of forums and travel websites, you still haven’t found a complete guide to help you plan your first bike trip to Ladakh.
+You still haven’t found a complete guide to help you plan your first bike trip to Ladakh.

 The staggeringly beautiful land which calls motorcyclists to witness the enormity of its mountains